 In this Subdivision —

-“other packaging” means all packaging other than IBCs, MEGCs, portable tanks, bulk containers, freight containers, tanks on tank vehicles and overpacks.
+other packaging means all packaging other than IBCs, MEGCs, portable tanks, bulk containers, freight containers, tanks on tank vehicles and overpacks.

 67. Duty on consignors

 A person must not consign dangerous goods for transport in any other packaging if the person knows, or ought reasonably to know, that the packaging —